CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 ** Emergency Preparedness **

-Also with regard to the contingency planning, there are some special features in the field of ICS.
+Also with regard to the emergency planning, there are some special features in the field of ICS.
 Appropriate concepts for infrastructure recovery following component failure or infrastructure compromise must be described and presented.

 2 measures
 -----------